LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your own custom bot and connect it to LiveEngage.
 In order to achieve this, you will need to implement a LivePerson Functions **Custom Integration**.

-To connect to a third party bot with the custom integration, you will need to write code using Node.JS from LivePerson’s Functions platform.
+To connect to a third-party bot with the custom integration, you will need to write code using Node.JS from LivePerson’s Functions platform.

 Whenever a message is sent from the consumer into LE, the custom connector takes that message and triggers the function you develop to link to your Bot provider and sends the message.